-Management continually reviews and analyzes various financial metrics, including financial ratios such as Current Ratio, Quick Ratio, Inventory Turnover Ratio, and consolidated models such as the Altman Z-Score.
-As of February 28, 2023, the Company maintains a Current Ratio of 2.5, a Quick Ratio of 1.0, and an Inventory Turnover Ratio of 2.4.
+Management continually reviews and analyzes various financial metrics, including financial ratios such as the Current Ratio, Quick Ratio, Inventory Turnover Ratio.
+As of May 31, 2023, the Company maintains a Current Ratio of 2.3, a Quick Ratio of 1.2, and an Inventory Turnover Ratio of 0.7.